uniter1-dev/uniter-yii/Readme.md

 ```
 Base directory to save generated test classes.
 Check that directory exists and is writable.

+'inspectorMode'       => true,
+if true, private and protected methods will be tested.
+If false, none.

 ### Test generation
 ```bash
 php yii uniter1/generate {filePath}